stat-lu/STAE04/index.md

 ### Slides

-This page contains slides for the course STAE04: Visualization of Data
+This page contains slides for the course STAE04: Data Visualization

 * [Introduction](lecture-introduction)
 * [Introduction to R](lecture-introduction-to-r)